ancamcheachta/cealloga/README.md

 ## Getting started
 In this tutorial, we'll create a microservice that:
 * takes information from a raw data source called `colours`
-* sums the colours up and returns them as an object called `chartData`;
-* something you might later consume in an UI component such as a bar chart, for
+* sums the colours up and returns them as an object called `chartData` (something you might later consume in an UI component such as a bar chart, for example.)
-* example.

 Before we begin, let's dissect the uncompressed source code we want to host as a web service.